MRU-COMP1502-201901/COMP-1502-001-W19/examples/relations/vending_design.md

 ### Payment

-The playment class encapsulates how the vending machine receives payment.
+The payment class encapsulates how the vending machine receives payment.
 In this case, the user is simply prompted to enter a dollar amount which is then returned.
 The payment class doesn't need any new

 The payment class only has one method: